 Dachshund colors come in a stunning variety that few other dog breeds can match — from solid reds and creams to striking dapple, brindle, and piebald patterns.
 Whether you’re choosing your first dachshund or simply curious about the many dachshund coat colors that exist, this guide covers every recognized color, pattern, and coat type so you know exactly what to expect.
 The colors of dachshund dogs are determined by complex genetics, and understanding them can help you identify your pup’s unique look and make an informed decision when selecting a breeder.
 In total, the AKC recognizes over a dozen standard dachshund colours and several distinctive patterns, making this one of the most visually diverse breeds in the world.
-For an even deeper dive, start with the basics at our Dachshund 101 page.
+For an even deeper dive into the breed, check out our Dachshund 101 guide or explore all dachshund types from standard to miniature.

 Standard Dachshund Colors Recognized by the AKC